Bandito11/capacitor-filesystem-plugin-rmmz/README.md

-My name is not required to add on the credits of your game but appreciated.
+<em>My name is not required to add on the credits of your game but appreciated.</em>